 This pond was built in an old hot tub.

-I made my above-ground pond by building a raised garden bed and inserting a prefabricated pond form (like the one pictured above), also called a rigid pond liner.
+I made my above-ground pond in a raised garden bed by inserting a prefabricated pond form (like the one pictured above), also called a rigid pond liner.

 You can also use pre-fab pond forms as in-ground ponds.